Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 All in all, schools have five sets of holidays, and you should become aware of these before you book your France holidays:

-Since you may be planning your trip to France at a precise time of year, here's a list of monthly holidays in France to help you get organized.
+Since you may be planning your trip to France at a precise time of year, here's a list of popular French holidays by month to help you get organized.